-Pattern Recognition Receptors (PRRs) are receptors located on immune cells such as macrophages and dendritic cells.
+Pattern Recognition Receptors are infection recognition receptors located on immune cells such as macrophages and dendritic cells.
 They bind to Pathogen Associated Molecular Patterns (PAMPs).
 A PAMP is a specific arrangement of carbohydrates, lipids and nucleic acids on the surface of a pathogen that signals to a phagocyte that a cell is foreign.
-Many different molecules can act as PAMPs, including peptidoglycan, endotoxin and flagellin.
+Many different molecules can act as PAMPs, including peptidoglycans, endotoxin and flagellin.

-PRRs can be located on the cell surface, to recognise extracellular pathogens, or in the cytoplasm, to target intracellular pathogens such as viruses.
+PRRs can be located on the cell surface, for extracellular infection recognition, or in the cytoplasm, to target intracellular pathogens such as viruses.
 The main type of PRR is a Toll-like receptor (TLR), of which there are 11 types in humans, all recognising different PAMPs.
 Toll-like receptors are an example of a PRR located on the cell surface.